LEGISLATION AND JURISDICTION

 Generally, the AMC is more concerned about horizontal mergers resulting in market share increases.
-However, it also tends to take potential vertical effects into account, especially in transactions involving establishment of a joint venture.
+Though it also tends to take potential vertical effects into account, especially in transactions involving establishment of a joint venture.

 34. Are non-competition issues, such as industrial policy or labour policy, commonly taken into account in the assessment of the transaction?

 The issue is not specifically regulated by the Ukrainian merger control rules.
 Although, in complicated cases requiring industry expertise the authority may take account of non-competition issues.
 Usually the AMC would involve the relevant competent authority a consulting agency.